dcalenzani/AcaCrawler/README.md

 - Divided some functions into smaller functions so they could be worked with more flexibility

 #### Planned implementations (in order of importance)
+- Return to the user the number of pages and approximate number of articles
-- Inclusion of all the articles found in the site
+- Loop for accesing the articles in the other pages of the search
 - Graph creation through matplotlib and networkx libraries
 - Functions for searching in Redalyc
+- Return to the user the progress with the CSV

 ## Getting the page structure
 For each page we have different HTML structures.
 In fact, HTML is such a dumpster fire that you can find many libraries that will help you with the random stuff you can find produced by a rage infused coder at 4am.

 If you are unfamiliar with HTML I would recommend just using the developer tools and then the tool that says "pick an element" or something along the lines.
 In Firefox you can use CTRL+SHIFT+C or find the button on the upper left side of the developer tools window.
 After doing this you should see the HTML code for the webpage and your cursor acting like a highlighter depending on its position on the site.
 You can see the HTML code moving, you can right click to copy the inner and outer HTML, I would recommend copying the outer html from the parent <div> (usually div) where you wanted contents are contained, always try to find the bigger container (the grand grand grand parent, if you wish).